drizzle-lang/drizzle/docs/syntax/datatypes.md

     - Contains the numbers from 0 to 5 exclusive (0, 1, 2, 3, 4)

 As a metaphor to remember this, you can imagine that adding the third dot pushes the 5 out of the range.

+## Union Types

+When something can be one of a select few types, e.g values in a `dict`, then they can by typed using union types.

+Union types are simply a list of types separated by the `|` character.

+For example, `dict[str, str | int]` is the type for a dictionary with string keys and either string or integer values.